stadium-software/popups/README.md

 ![](images/DismissClickScript.png)

-# Styling

 ## Customising the popup
 The *modal-variables.css* file included in this repo contains a set of variables that can be changed to customise the modal popup.
 Follow the steps below to create a custom popup implementation
 1. Open the CSS file called [*modal-variables.css*](modal-variables.css) from this repo in an editor of your choice (I recommend [VS Code](https://code.visualstudio.com/))
 2. Adjust the variables in the *:root* element as you see fit

 ## Applying the CSS
+The CSS below is required for the correct functioning of the module.
+Some elements can be [customised](#customising-css) using a variables CSS file.
+The initial height of the checkbox lists can be defined.
 How to apply the CSS to your application
 1. Create a folder called *CSS* inside of your Embedded Files in your application
 2. Drag the two CSS files from this repo [*modal-variables.css*](modal-variables.css) and [*modal.css*](modal.css) into that folder